link-bedside-nurses/vigilant-octopus-servers/docs/account-deletion-api.md

 - ✅ **Multiple Access Methods**: Web page and mobile app integration
 - ✅ **Admin Oversight**: Administrators can manage and force delete accounts

+## Authentication Note

+The system supports both legacy phone+password authentication and email+password authentication:

+- **Patients**: Use phone number and password for authentication
+- **Nurses**: Use email and password for authentication
+- **Admins**: Use email and password for authentication

 ## Public Web Page

 ### URL: `/account-deletion`